johngao2/EM-hotel-demand/EM_replication/replication_notes.md

 | 4     | -519.77   | -375         | 144.77     |
 | 5     | -493.95   | -371         | 122.95     |

-Questions for Mikhail:
+Possible troubleshootin
-- Why do I get the zero taylor poly error?
+- For taylor poly error: possible some value is too big or too small, look at value of solutions when this crashes
-- What does it mean if my LL is consistently lower?
+- First try to test with closed form x_i, confirm number
-- Could I test x_i with closed form solution?
+- Also try calculating small handmade dataset by hand and confirming that numbers match when running through the algo